mascii/vue-yup-form/docs/index.md

 layout: home

 title: vue-yup-form
-titleTemplate: Composition API & Yup Powered Form Validation
+titleTemplate: Headless form validation with Vue and Yup

 hero:
   name: vue-yup-form
-  text: Composition API & Yup Powered Form Validation
+  text: "Headless form validation with Vue and Yup"
   tagline: This tiny library allows Vue and Yup to be a best friend.
   actions:
     - theme: brand